-An important aspect of estate planning is considering who you want to act on your behalf in the event you become temporarily or permanently incapacitated later in life.
+An important aspect of estate planning is considering who you want to act on your behalf in the event that you become temporarily or permanently incapacitated later in life.
 This relates to a wide range of important life matters, from health care and housing to financial decisions.
 You must determine who makes these decisions before potential incapacitation.
 While these are highly personal issues, it is still wise to seek the advice and guidance of a qualified estate planning attorney.
-With the right legal representation, you will understand your options and can find peace of mind that your best interests will always be protected.
+With the right legal representation, you will be better able to understand your options and find peace of mind that your best interests will always be protected.

 Sadly, too many people attempt to create a power of attorney when it is too late.
 When an individual can no longer make life decisions for themselves, you are looking at an emergency guardianship.
 This action comes at a greater cost.
 A power of attorney costs a few hundred dollars while an emergency guardianship costs several thousand dollars.
 Taking preemptive action can save you money and added stress down the road.
 Our team is here to help you create your power of attorney document.

 If You Are Not In A Position To Make Your Own Decisions, Who Will Make Them For You?

 At Korshak & Associates, P.A., our estate planning attorneys have spent years helping central Florida families plan for their futures.
 We have extensive experience in power of attorney matters and can help you determine the right representatives to carry out your wishes.
 To schedule a no-risk consultation, please contact our firm today at 888-681-4389.